hello

 # install tools needed into fresh environments using mamba. or dont.

-mamba create -n mgx -c bioconda -c conda-forge trimmomatic fastqc multiqc bowtie2 samtools hostile deacon -y # 346MB
+mamba create -n mgx -c bioconda -c conda-forge trimmomatic fastqc multiqc deacon -y # 346MB

-mamba create -n k2 -c bioconda bracken kraken2 krakentools -y # >300MB
+mamba create -n k2 -c bioconda bracken kraken2 krakentools parallel -y # >300MB

 Most programmes have resources they need to get - time to get the ones you need (only need to get them once).